 Microsoft charges $149.99 to download Microsoft Office Home & Student 2019, but you can save a lot of money if you’re willing to buy it from a different store.

-Newegg sometimes sells the same download key for $123.99, although at the time of writing the price is the same as Microsoft's, but it's still worth checking before buying.
-If you can wait for a physical key, Meanwhile, Walmart currently sells the key card for $120, Amazon occasionally has it for $123 and Kinguin has it for a shockingly low $47.
+Newegg sometimes sells the same download key for $123.99, so it's worth checking.
+If you can wait for a physical key, Walmart currently sells the key card for $124, Amazon occasionally has it for $125 and Kinguin has it for a shockingly low $36.

-Saving up to $100 for Office 2019 sounds like a no-brainer.
+Saving over $100 on Office 2019 sounds like a no-brainer.
 However, since you’re not buying from Microsoft, you’ll have to exert some caution.
-You’re probably comfortable shopping at a well-known retailer like Amazon or Newegg comes; however, you’ll want to check their return policy on software.
+You’re probably comfortable shopping at a well-known retailer like Newegg or Amazon; however, you’ll want to check their return policy on software.

 You may be more hesitant to buy from key reseller website like Kinguin.
 Many question their legitimacy or morality behind such deals.
 To learn more about its Office 2019, we spoke with Kinguin directly.

 “Only the original developer or publisher of a digital product can generate keys, so all of the Office 2019 keys come from this source.
-From there, either a seller buys them directly from the publisher or from the wholesaler, who also got them directly from a publisher, and sells them on Kinguin for a fair market price,” Michał Puczyński, PR Manager at Kinguin, told Tom’s Hardware.
+From there, either a seller buys them directly from the publisher or from the wholesaler, who also got them directly from a publisher, and sells them on Kinguin for a fair market price,” Michał Puczyński, PR Manager at Kinguin, told Tom’s Hardware in September 2019.